percona/everest-doc/docs/quickstart-guide/qs-overview.md

      * Instructions for creating Kubernetes cluster on Google Kubernetes Engine (GKE)

-* Percona Everest quick installation script.
+* Percona Everest Quick-Install script.

 <!--
 * Instruction on configuring the database health monitoring with PMM